 they're interested in.
 [Interview in Freedom Writer magazine, March 1989]

-and move it ahead for the benefit of all mankind.
+over the culture and move it ahead for the benefit of all mankind.

-Religion has ever been anti- human, anti-woman, anti-life, anti-peace, anti-reason, and anti-science.
+Religion has ever been anti- human, anti-woman, anti-life, anti-peace,

+of a church.
 An Atheist believes that deed must be done instead of a prayer

 said.
 An Atheist strives for involvement in life and not escape into death.
-He wants

 William A. Orton

 open, people will throw a lot of rubbish into it.